Premium Taxonomy Management Software

 Another advantage of W3C standards is that they help you integrate taxonomies, ontologies, and knowledge graphs into your enterprise architecture, allowing you to extract knowledge from texts on the go.

-To learn more about taxonomy management and what it can do to support you and your organization, you can start by reading part three of The Knowledge Graph Cookbook.
+To learn more about taxonomy management and what it can do to support you and your organization, you can start by reading our taxonomy white paper.

 Viviana Rojas de Amon